inwonakng/homepage-old/data/blog/iterm2-tmux-remote-integration.md

 ```

 Instead of `attach -t {session_name}` which attaches to an existing session, you are telling tmux to create a new session with the name.

-And by using `-CC`, you are telling it to use client mode, which allows iterm to natively connect.
+The `-CC` flag tells it to use client mode, which allows iterm to natively connect.